International Society for the Interdisciplinary Study of Symmetry

-The topic was introduced for the first time by Russian and Polish scholars.
+The topic was first introduced by Russian and Polish scholars.
 Then in 1952, Hermann Weyl published his fascinating book Symmetry, which was later translated into 10 languages.
-Since then, it became an attractive subject of research in various fields.
-A variety of manifestations of the principle of symmetry in sculpture, painting, architecture, ornament, and design, in organic and inorganic nature, has been revealed; the philosophical and mathematical significance of this principle has been studied.
+Since then, it has become an attractive subject of research in various fields.
+A variety of manifestations of the principle of symmetry in sculpture, painting, architecture, ornament, and design, as well as in organic and inorganic nature, have been revealed; the philosophical and mathematical significance of this principle has been explored.

-During the 1980s the discussions concerning the nature of the world, whether it was essentially probabilistic or naturally geometric, revived the interest of the researchers to the topic.
-The intellectual atmosphere of this period facilitated the idea of establishment of a new institution devoted to the study of all forms of complexity and patterns of symmetry and orderly structures pervading science, nature and society, which ultimately led to the establishment of the International Society for the Interdisciplinary Study of Symmetry.
+During the 1980s, the discussions concerning the nature of the world, whether it was essentially probabilistic or naturally geometric, revived the interest of researchers in the topic.
+The intellectual atmosphere of this period facilitated the idea of establishing a new institution devoted to studying all forms of complexity, patterns of symmetry, and orderly structures that pervade science, nature, and society.
+This ultimately led to the establishment of the International Society for the Interdisciplinary Study of Symmetry.

 The Society's community comprises several branches of science and art, while symmetry studies have gained the rank of an individual interdisciplinary field in the judgement of the scientific community.
-The Society has members in all continents, in over forty countries.
+The Society has members on over 40 countries on all continents.

 The Society was founded in 1989 following a successful international meeting in Budapest.

 It has operated continuously since its foundation, publishing printed and web journals and hosting an International Congress and Exhibition entitled Symmetry: Art and Science every three years: